searchivarius/BlogCode/2022/test_accelerate/README.md

 wget https://raw.githubusercontent.com/huggingface/transformers/v4.21.1/examples/pytorch/question-answering/utils_qa.py
 ```

 For the K-batch synchronous version, we made small, but important modifications of `run_qa_no_trainer.py`, which enabled synchronization every K-batches (rather than synchronization every batch).
+Note, however, that it is only a **hacky proof-of-concept** implementation (which likely does not fully synchronizes gradients), but it works pretty well.